Addressing challenges and contributing to the development of society through international inter-university cooperation and networking.

 UNESCO Chair on Open Educational Resources (OER)

-Wayne Mackintosh is the Managing Director of the Open Education Resource Foundation, an independent non-profit organisation head-quartered at Otago Polytechnic where he holds the UNESCO Chair in Open Educational Resources (OER).
+Wayne Mackintosh is the Managing Director of the Open Education Resource Foundation, an independent non-profit organisation head-quartered at Te Pūkenga (New Zealand Institute of Skills and Technology) where he holds the UNESCO Chair in Open Educational Resources (OER).

 The Foundation provides collaborative networking opportunities and practical support to governments and institutions with the implementation of the UNESCO OER Recommendation and coordinates the OER universitas (OERu) international network.